 A number of factors contribute to the vulnerability of an individual to extreme heat.
 Internal factors include age (over 65 and infants and children) and medical conditions (e.g., cardiovascular disease, diabetes, and mental illness).
 This presents an increasing risk to Beaumont, which has a large aging population, 67% of residents are over age 50, and under age 5 population (12%), which continues to grow as more young children and families move to Beaumont.
 External factors also contribute to climate change vulnerability, such as homelessness, poverty, and environment, particularly for populations living in close proximity to the freeway, areas with low tree canopy, and lack of access to resources, like air conditioning or a vehicle.
 Because climate change impacts are closely intertwined with vulnerable populations and inequities, climate adaptation planning presents a unique opportunity to address some of the external factors that contribute to climate change vulnerability, which are also root causes of inequity.
 Addressing these underlying causes can help increase resilience for all Beaumont community members.

+Vulnerable Assets

+There are a number of critical assets in Beaumont that are vulnerable to the effects of climate change, including transportation infrastructure, government facilities, electrical and natural gas services and facilities, police and fire facilities and emergency services, commercial and residential properties, medical facilities, parks and recreation centers, and schools.
+Key assets at risk in Beaumont were assessed as part of Resilient IE and are presented in Table 9.1.

+Table 9.1: Critical Assets in Beaumont at Risk from Climate Change